Dorothy Mae Robathan: Early life and education

 Robathan was born on May 11, 1898, in Scranton, Pennsylvania.
 She was the daughter of Edward and Emilie Robathan.
-Robathan studied for her BA in Wellesley College, Massachusetts, and achieved her MA from Colombia in 1921.
+Robathan studied for her BA at Wellesley College, Massachusetts, and achieved her MA from Columbia in 1921.
 After teaching at Walnut Hill School from 1921-1925, she studied in the American Academy in Rome from 1925-1926.
-From 1926-1927, Robathan was the head of the Latin department in Williston Northampton School and completed her PhD from the University of Chicago in 1929.
+From 1926-1927, Robathan was the head of the Latin department at Williston Northampton School and completed her PhD from the University of Chicago in 1929.

 Academic career

-Robathan returned to Wellesley College in 1930 as a Professor of Latin where she would remain until 1963, and as a Professor Emerita thereafter.
+Robathan returned to Wellesley College in 1930 as a Professor of Latin, where she would remain until 1963, and as a Professor Emerita thereafter.
 Robathan likewise served from 1948-1960 as a fellow of the American Academy in Rome.
 From 1964-1965, Robathan served as the president of the American Philological Association.

-In this time, she published numerous articles on classical, medieval and Renaissance manuscripts.
+During this time, she published numerous articles on classical, medieval, and Renaissance manuscripts.
 In 1950, she published her comprehensive book on Roman architectural development, The Monuments of Ancient Rome.